danth6961/tsp-rebalance-app/docs/factor_scoring_guide.md

 # Tactical TSP Engine Scoring Guide

-This document explains the scoring logic used by the engine in plain English.
+This document explains how the engine scores the current macro and market environment in plain English.

+The goal of the scoring system is not to predict every market move.
+The goal is to identify broad tactical regimes that are good enough to support a disciplined TSP allocation process, with a strong emphasis on transparency, manual confirmation, and risk control.

+---

 ## Overview